ETHPrague-Discovery-Wallet/.github/profile/README.md

 # 🌈 **Discovery Account**

-Discovery Account is a project that aimed to provide a secure solution to initiate new blockchain users their first DeFi transactions.
-The smart contract wallet will be built using eip 4337 offering enhanced security and an optimal user experience.
+The Discovery Account project aims to provide a secure solution for guiding new blockchain users through their first DeFi transactions.
+The smart contract wallet will be built using EIP 4337, offering enhanced security and an optimal user experience.

 ## 📚 Abstract